Importance of Security Services in Nicaragua

 There is a very poor standard of driving outside the area of the capital city.
 Drink driving is common and do not expect other road users to adhere to traffic lights or any road markings.
 Drive defensively.

 Drivers of vehicles involved in serious injury or fatal road traffic accidents are often arrested and detained.
 If this is the case, then contact your embassy or consulate and they will provide advice and assist where possible.
+Book our Security Services in Nicaragua to stay safe.

 Contact us